A) local time in many cases is not a simple offset throughout the whole year. ( DST, Daylight saving time )

 1. Enter the GMT time into a blank cell, A2 for instance, and select a blank cell, B2, which will get the local time you want.
 See screenshot:

-2. Click Kutools > Formulas > Add hours to date, and in the Formula Helper dialog, select the GMT time to Date Time textbox, and enter the time difference between local time and GMT time in to Number textbox.
+2. Click Kutools > Formula Helper > Formula Helper, then in the popping Formulas Helper dialog, select Add hours to date from the Choose a formula list, and in Arguments input section, select the GMT time to Date Time textbox, and enter the time difference between local time and GMT time in to Number textbox.
 See screenshot:

 3. Click Ok, and the local time has been gotten.
 See screenshot: